oxheadalpha/smart-contracts/multi_asset/multi_asset.md

   2. Implement forwarding token receiver contract. `On_multi_tokens_received` implementation should initiate another transfer operation which will forward all received tokens to another owner.
-  3. Add other entry points to the receiver contract which can initiate transfer operation from the receiver.
+  3. Add other entry points to the owner contract which can initiate transfer operation from the owner.
-  4. Add other entry points to the receiver contract which can add operators on behalf of the receiver.
+  4. Add other entry points to the owner contract which can add operators on behalf of the owner.